RorGray/openldap-mailcow/README.md

 **Important Notes:**
 - For OpenLDAP, account activation status is determined by whether the account exists in the LDAP directory and matches the configured filter.
 If you need to disable accounts, remove them from the LDAP directory or exclude them using LDAP filters.
 - **Mail domains must be created in Mailcow before users can be synced.** The script will automatically skip users whose domains don't exist and log a warning message.
+- **External IMAP/SMTP Authentication:** By default, `OPENLDAP-MAILCOW_AUTH_BIND` is set to `no` (password comparison mode) because external mail clients connecting via IMAP/SMTP only send email addresses without CN information.
+This allows Dovecot to fetch the password from LDAP and validate it locally, ensuring compatibility with all mail clients.

 ## Usage